ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 WorkSpace:                  dravyclon_lon04_power_workspace
 Networks:                   mgmt_net
 ```
-An output that is similar to the following example is displayed for private plan/pod:
+An output that is similar to the following example is displayed for private cloud:

 ```
 Name:                       test_Rehearsal